Sinus MRI scanMRI of the sinuses; Magnetic resonance imaging - sinuses; Maxillary sinus MRI

 - Unexplained sinus pain that does not get better with treatment

-Your doctor may also order this test to:
+Your provider may also order this test to:

 - Determine if nasal polyps have spread beyond the nose area